orca-scan/orca-scan-node/README.md

 })
 .then(function(result) {

-    // 3.
-List all rows
+    // 3. get all rows
     return orca.rows.list(sheetId);
 })
 .then(function(result) {